nickkxsper/nickkxsper/README.md

 <br />

-hi, i'm Nick, a passionate full stack developer from Texas.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+Hi, I'm Nick, a passionate full stack developer from Texas.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces & intuitive functionality.
 I take great care in the experience, architecture, and code quality of the things I build.
+<br /> <br />
 I studied mathematics at the University of Texas at Austin, and I'm currently a software engineer at Goldman Sachs.
 My previous experience spans 2+ years in professional software engineering, data science & data engineering, & quantitative research/development.

-I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I've learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 - 💬 ask me about anything, i am happy to help;